msalemor/ai-apps-blocks/README.md

 - Processing the completions
 - Fault handling and resiliency
 - Security and Responsible AI
+- Creating and storing embeddings
+- Selecting a Vector database
+- Retrieving and consuming results from a vector database
 - The frontend

 ## Application architecture fundamentals